Hurtak/petrhurtak.com/articles/_drafts/debian-packages/article.md

     - `dpkg --info <file>.deb`
 - Midnight Commander is pretty helpful when taking a look inside the package
     - `sudo apt-get install mc`
-    - Press `F3` or the `View` command while having the package selected
+    - Press `F3` or the `View` command while having the package selected to view basic info.
-    - Or press enter to open the package and inspect its contents.
+    - Or press enter to open the package and inspect its content.
 - Trying to install the package is also useful to see if there are not any conflicts or dependency problems
     - `sudo dpkg -i <file>.deb`